OWASP/www-project-mobile-top-10/2016-risks/m1-improper-platform-usage.md

 # Am I Vulnerable To 'Improper Platform Usage'?

 The defining characteristic of risks in this category is that the platform (iOS, Android, Windows Phone, etc.) provides a feature or a capability that is documented and well understood.
 The app fails to use that capability or uses it incorrectly.
-This differs from other mobile top ten risks because the design and implementation is not strictly the app developer's issue.
+This differs from other mobile top ten risks because the design and implementation are not strictly the app developer's issue.

 There are several ways that mobile apps can experience this risk.